Chart Color Schemes

 Infrastructure

-Avoca has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Avoca has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Ten projects have been identified by AreaSearch as potentially impacting the area, with key projects including Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Western Highway Ballarat to Stawell Upgrade, Carisbrook Levee Project, and Talbot Futures Sewerage System.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely affecting the region.
+Notable initiatives include Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Western Highway Ballarat to Stawell Upgrade, Carisbrook Levee Project, and Talbot Futures Sewerage System.
+The following list details those most pertinent:.

 Professional plan users can use the search below to filter and access additional projects.